const-sambird/evira/README.md

   -h, --help            show this help message and exit -r QAOA_REPS, --qaoa-reps QAOA_REPS
-                        the number of the repetitions in the QAOA ansatz --rho RHO             rho, penalty multiplier
+                        the number of the repetitions in the QAOA ansatz -s QAOA_SHOTS, --qaoa-shots QAOA_SHOTS
+                        number of shots for the QAOA sampler --rho RHO             rho, penalty multiplier
   -t T_MAX, --t-max T_MAX
                         t_max, maximum number of iterations